Film Production Portfolio Review

 Students are evaluated and admitted to the program based on the quality of their submission materials:

-- Transcript: Evidence of academic success, particularly in courses relevant to the Film-Video major.
+- Transcript: Evidence of academic success, particularly in courses relevant to the film production major.
 If spring semester grades are not yet available when you submit your application, the review committee will update your transcript when they are posted.

 - Creative writing exercise: Demonstrate ability to express original ideas and artistic vision in written form.

-- Creative Film/Video Work: Demonstrate technical ability and a sense of good visual storytelling.
+- Creative film production work: Demonstrate technical ability and a sense of good visual storytelling.